 With the assistance of law students, CULI provides critical legal assistance for the nonprofit and governmental sectors.
 Through this hands-on work, law students receive a unique practical learning experience and develop a basic understanding of the practice of transactional law.

 CULI’s staff attorneys conduct a clinic focused on transactional lawyering.
-That includes a one-term class with one 2-hour seminar each Thursday afternoon.
+That includes a one-term class with one 2-hour seminar.
 Additionally, students are expected to complete at least eight hours, on average, per week of work on different client projects.
 Each student is expected to interact directly with clients and is assigned three to five projects, including an incorporation and application for tax-exempt status, negotiation and drafting of contracts, and a real estate project for nonprofit or governmental client.

 Students attend client meetings, draft documents and take responsibility for meeting the client’s needs, working closely with the CULI staff lawyers.
 Seminars include overviews of nonprofit corporate structures and urban dynamics, real estate development for nonprofit and governmental clients, fundamentals of contract negotiation and drafting, conflicts of interest, visiting lecturers and reports from students about their projects.